Jashcraf/poke/README.md

 Poke (pronounced poh-keh) is a Polarization Ray Tracing module for Python.
 It's named this because the name encodes the k-vector (which we are raytracing!) and the E-vector (which we are propagating!)

-And also I came up with the name before lunchtime, when I was craving fish.
+And also I came up with the name before lunchtime, when I was craving fish from Suisan.

 Contributors:
 - Dr. Ramya Anche